Satrabelsi/infodev/Labs/Lab-3.typ

 )

 = Exercise
-In this lab, you will create a basic web application using *Genie* framework in Julia.
+In this lab, we will create a basic web application using *Genie* framework in Julia.
 The application will allow us to control the behaviour of a sine wave, given some adjustble parameters.
-You are required to carry out this lab using the REPL as in @fig:repl.

-#figure(
-	image("Images/REPL.png", width: 100%, fit: "contain"),
-	caption: "Julia REPL"
-	) <fig:repl>

 #exo[Sine Wave Control][We provide the Julia and HTML codes to build and run a web app that allows us to control the amplitude and frequency of a sine wave. *Plotly* is used to plot the corresponding graph.
 We also added a slider to change the number of samples used to draw the figure.
 The latter setting permits to grasp the influence of sampling frequency on the look of our chart.]